 Our team can also assist you if you need to make an application to the Court of Protection to appoint a third party, either yourself or a professional third party, to make important decisions for someone you care about.
-They are also able to advise you regarding Statutory Wills.
+We can also advise you regarding statutory wills.

-If there is a dispute between family members over what is best for an elderly or vulnerable relative who’s unable to make their own decisions, we can help to resolve this problem.
-It may be that a meeting in which a third party acts as a mediator can bring about agreement.
+If there’s a dispute between family members over what’s best for an elderly or vulnerable relative who’s unable to make their own decisions, we can help to resolve this problem.
+It may be that a meeting in which a third party acts as a mediator can bring about an agreement.
 Alternatively, the family members might need to go to court in order to ask a judge to come to a decision on their behalf.
 Our lawyers deal with these situations with the utmost sensitivity and work to find the best possible solution for those involved.

 Why choose Slater and Gordon Lawyers?

-As one of the largest and best known law firms in the country, with offices across England and Wales, we’re here to help you plan for the future or make decisions on behalf of someone else.
+As one of the largest and best-known law firms in the country, with offices throughout England and Wales, we’re here to help you plan for the future or make decisions on behalf of someone else.
 It’s our mission to provide our clients with easy access to world-class legal services.

 Years of experience

-With more than 90 years’ experience, we have built a reputation for excellence.
+With more than 90 years’ experience, we’ve built a reputation for excellence.
 When you come to us for help with issues concerning elderly and vulnerable care, you can rest assured you’ll benefit from the highest levels of knowledge and expertise.

 A sensitive approach

-We know that dealing with issues such as end of life care can be difficult for our clients and always ensure we have a sensitive approach.
-Our lawyers specialising in elderly and vulnerable care are there to offer reassurance and they will provide clear guidance throughout the process so that you understand your options and can make the right decisions for you.
+We know that dealing with issues such as end of life care can be difficult for our clients, which is why we always ensure we use a sensitive approach.
+Our lawyers specialising in elderly and vulnerable care are there to offer reassurance and they’ll provide clear guidance throughout the process so that you understand your options and can make the right decisions for you.

 Members of professional bodies

-Our award winning team has solicitors who are members of the Society of Trust and Estate Practitioners (STEP) and Solicitors for the Elderly (SFE) so you can rest assured that you are in good hands. ).
+Our award-winning team has solicitors who are members of the Society of Trust and Estate Practitioners (STEP) and Solicitors for the Elderly (SFE), so you can rest assured that you’re in good hands.

 We know that when you’re seeking legal advice for issues connected to elderly and vulnerable care, the last thing you want is to be confronted with a wall of jargon.
 Because of this, our team always communicate in straightforward, clear language so that you know exactly what your options are and can make decisions with confidence and clarity.

-For further information about our services, or if you have a specific question you would like to ask, don’t hesitate to call our Welfare, Trust and Estate Solicitors on freephone 0800 916 9056 or you can contact us online.
+For further information about our services, or if you’ve a specific question you’d like to ask of our lasting power of attorney solicitors or other specialist lawyers, please don’t hesitate to call on freephone 0161 830 9644 or contact us online.